JacekDubikowski/build-your-own-framework/readme.md

   The *roundEnv* includes information about the current round of processing.
 The return value tells the compiler if the processor claimed the annotations that would prevent subsequent processors from working on them or not.

-Fortunately, the tool's creator prepared *[AbstractProcessor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/AbstractProcessor.html)* to be extended and to simplify our job.
+Fortunately, the tool's creator prepared the *[AbstractProcessor](https://docs.oracle.com/en/java/javase/17/docs/api/java.compiler/javax/annotation/processing/AbstractProcessor.html)* to be extended and to simplify our job.
 However, the API of *AbstractProcessor* is slightly different and provides some default implementations for the methods.